 How do you actually start learning taxidermy?

 The barrier to entry isn't as high as you might think.
 You don't need a degree or years of apprenticeship to begin.
 What you need is a clear path, realistic expectations, and a commitment to your first few projects.
-This guide breaks down exactly what beginners need, what a beginner's workspace looks like, and how to learn without giving up after your first disaster.
+This guide breaks down which learning path to choose, what a beginner's workspace looks like, and how to learn without giving up after your first disaster.

 Three Entry Points: Choose Your Path